Shoulder Arthritis Specialist

 Are you experiencing mild to severe shoulder pain that typically worsens with activity?
 If so, you may have shoulder arthritis.
 Arthritis of the shoulder is typically found in middle-aged adults and the older population due to the natural aging process.
 Shoulder arthritis specialist, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who have developed shoulder arthritis.
 Contact Dr. Padalecki’s team today!

-Shoulder Arthritis as a Cause of Chronic Shoulder Pain
+Can Shoulder Arthritis Cause Chronic Shoulder Pain?

 Shoulder arthritis is a relatively common condition in which the joint (ball and socket) becomes painful and dysfunctional as a result of wear and tear in the shoulder.
 In a normal shoulder, the ends of the bone are covered by a smooth surface known as articular cartilage.
 In patients with shoulder arthritis, this cartilage is progressively lost, exposing the bone beneath and causing chronic pain and in some cases, loss of movement.
-Dr. Jeff Padalecki, Austin, Texas shoulder specialist, is dedicated to helping patients fight this condition and return to a happy, active life free of chronic shoulder pain.
+Dr. Jeff Padalecki, Austin, Round Rock, and Cedar Park, Texas communities shoulder specialist, is dedicated to helping patients fight this condition and return to a happy, active life free of chronic shoulder pain.

 There are 2 distinct joints in the shoulder that can be affected by arthritis—the AC joint (acromioclavicular), where the collarbone (clavicle) meets the bony roof of the shoulder (acromion); and the glenohumeral joint where the ball of the arm bone (humerus) meets the socket (glenoid).